 hydrographic data, or indicating areas requiring new survey.

-The e-Navigation Integrated PNT Device
+The e-Navigation Integrated PNT CONCEPT

 It is envisaged that an integrated radio navigation device may be considered to be a core component of any e-Navigation equipment fit.
 Within e-Navigation an open and modular integrated PNT concept was developed to provide resilient position navigation and timing data.
 The proposed PNT concept uses any available IMO recognised radio navigation system simultaneously to provide the best electronic position fix for the ship.
 Furthermore the PNT concept supports the exploitation of modernization processes in radio navigation systems (space-based and terrestrial), ship-side sensors and shore-side services.
 In addition the PNT concept is an open framework supporting the usage of any sensors, services and data sources improving the accuracy or assessing the integrity of provided PNT data and applied components.